 Figure 4.3.59: Comparison of Australia's position in AS11-

-Australia has evidently moved between the two images, and this movement is consistent with the suggested half an hour time gap between the time of AOS in Collins' orbital image and the Stellarium estimate of time in the ground based picture.
+Australia has evidently moved between the two images (the white arrows are the same length), and this movement is consistent with the suggested half an hour time gap between the time of AOS in Collins' orbital image and the Stellarium estimate of time in the ground based picture.
 At this point in the mission the timeline and mission transcript shows Aldrin engaged in photographing the LM landing gear, and AS11-

 The next photograph of Earth is AS11-